wp-slimstat/wp-slimstat/readme.txt

 * **Shortcodes**: display reports in widgets or directly in posts and pages.
 * **GDPR**: fully compliant with the GDPR European law.
 You can test your website at [cookiebot.com](https://www.cookiebot.com/en/).
 * **Filters**: exclude users from statistics collection based on various criteria, including user roles, common robots, IP subnets, admin pages, country, etc.
-* **Export to Excel**: download your reports as CSV files, generate user heatmaps or get daily emails right in your mailbox (via premium add-ons).
+* **Export to Excel**: download your reports as CSV files, generate user heatmaps or get daily emails right in your mailbox (via Pro).
 * **Cache**: compatible with W3 Total Cache, WP SuperCache, CloudFlare and most caching plugins.
 * **Privacy**: hash IP addresses to protect your users' privacy.
 * **Geolocation**: identify your visitors by city and country, browser type and operating system (courtesy of [MaxMind](https://www.maxmind.com/) and [Browscap](https://browscap.org)).